foxis/ESPWeather/README.md

 That was with two LEDs being constantly lit and an onboard regulator.
 Which I am surprised by, by the way.
 One can always remove those buggers, but I figured that with solar panel the device would run almost indefinitely and would have plenty of run time for home usage with a 800mAh battery.
-By removing the blue LED current drops to ~400uA during deep sleep.
+By removing the blue LED current drops to ~400uA during deep sleep and the dead'est battery still runs for 4 days already at 3.75V.

 # Configuration

-Please look at `sample_wificonfig.h` file, select relevant features, add default Wifi credentials, MQTT connection details and build.
+Please look at `sample_wificonfig.h` file, select relevant features, add default Wifi credentials, MQTT connection details and build after selecting appropriate board.
 Note, that wifi connection and MQTT are required if one wants to configure the device, e.g. changing the name or adding more access points.

 # Topics being published by the device